CeliktepeMurat/ConsensysFinalProject/lendingBorrowing/README.md

 npm install
 npm run start
 ```
 Before using platform, metamask should be adjusted.
-In order to do that
+#### Metamask Installation
 - Click metamask icon on the browser(Chrome recommended)
 - In order to connect our local truffle network, click the networks dropdown list (on the top right)
 - Then click the localhost 8545